Submitted by J. Morgan

 Mountain Camp stated what some may call the obvious...
 Why go through all the work, when bees will eat sugar just poured in to the hive?
 Sugar is poured on to some paper to keep it from falling through.
 Over time, moisture will penetrate the sugar and harden it automatically.
 The method is easier and takes half the effort of making fondant.
 While others have surely used this method before, members of the Beesource community called it the "Mountain Camp Method" since this user was known for bringing it to light.
 The Mountain Camp Method of feeding provides all the same benefits of an overwintering hive as a candy board does while temperatures remain too cold for liquid feed.

-Having additional pollen within the reach of the cluster also facilitates brood rearing when it is time.
+Having additional pollen within the reach of the cluster also facilitates brood rearing when it is time, but again, don't add it until you know it's time to start brood-rearing in your area.
 Check your sugar periodically when temperatures allow.
 The bees will eat a hole in the sugar pile closest to where they are.
 If it gets cold again, it is helpful to have that hole filled back in with sugar.
 We make up hardened sugar bricks to toss in... or you can lay some more paper in the hole and fill it back in with sugar.

 Here's some tips to remember